fabiotreze/AzureArcBRTips/labs/Lab3/readme.md

 New-GuestConfigurationPolicy @PolicyConfig -verbose
 ```
+>Reexecute the command below without the Mode parameter to generate the two JSON files needed for policy creation.

 In your working directory, the directory structure **\policies\auditIfNotExists.json** will be created containing at least two files:

 ```plaintext